Sustainable Palm (Kernel) Oil

 Henkel wants to drive progress toward sustainable palm oil and palm kernel oil – and make a positive impact on both the environment and the people affected.

-Our purchase of palm oil-related materials accounts for less than 0.2 percent of the palm oil and palm kernel oil produced worldwide.
-The majority of this is palm kernel oil is the basis for surfactants that we use in our detergents and hair and body products.
-These materials are at the end of a long and often highly complex supply chain.
+We use less than 0.2 percent of the palm oil and palm kernel oil produced worldwide.
+These derivatives are at the end of a long and often highly complex supply chain.
 For this reason, Henkel is committed to driving progress toward achieving sustainable practices across the palm oil industry and along the entire value chain.

 We are also actively involved in the Roundtable on Sustainable Palm Oil (RSPO).
 The RSPO standard includes compliance with human rights along the entire supply chain, in addition to addressing environmental issues.
-In May 2022, our Global Supply Chain organization was again successfully certified in line with the RSPO’s supply chain standard.
+In 2023, our Global Supply Chain organization was again successfully certified until 2029 in line with the RSPO’s supply chain certification standard.
+To uphold these standard yearly audits will be conducted.

-We have partnered with Solidaridad on initiatives in Ghana, Honduras, Indonesia, Colombia, Mexico, Nicaragua and Nigeria since 2013.
-Our projects’ focus is on improving palm oil smallholders’ livelihoods, incomes and resilience, simultaneously making a positive contribution to the environment and climate.
-Many of our projects were successfully completed in 2020 and 2021.
-In 2022, we were engaged in projects in Colombia, Indonesia, and Nigeria.
+We have partnered with the civil society organization Solidaridad on initiatives in Ghana, Honduras, Indonesia, Colombia, Mexico, Nicaragua and Nigeria since 2013.
+Our projects’ focus is on improving palm (kernel) oil smallholders’ livelihoods, incomes and resilience, simultaneously making a positive contribution to the environment and climate.
+In 2025, we are engaged in projects in Colombia and Honduras.
 Building on the very good collaboration with Solidaridad, we have developed specific plans for the next few years to expand the commitment further.

 Building on our 2020 objectives, we have set more far-reaching targets for 2025 that we believe will address the key priorities for successfully transforming the palm oil industry.
 These targets are focused on the specific challenges where we can make our strongest contribution.
 The targets for 2025 are:

-2. Improve the livelihood of smallholder farmer and protection of nature:
+3. Improve the livelihood of smallholder farmers and protection of nature:

 Smallholder farmers produce 40 percent of the world’s palm oil, yet their productivity and quality levels are much lower compared to large plantations.
 They often lack access to technical knowledge and to financial services that are crucial to improving their production.
 Some smallholder farmers are also concerned that access to the palm oil market will be limited if their harvests do not meet the criteria set out by the RSPO.
 This is because many major buyers of palm oil have committed to buying only oil products that are certified as sustainable.

-We are building on the success of our collaborative projects with smallholder farmers and will continue strengthening our commitment to integrate raw materials delivered by these smallholder farmer into our supply chain.
+We are building on the success of our collaborative projects with smallholder farmers and will continue strengthening our commitment to integrate raw materials delivered by these smallholder farmers into our supply chain.
 Greater consideration is also given to supporting climate-friendly agriculture.
-To date, around 38,500 smallholder farmers have been reached on some 347,000 hectares under cultivation.
+To date, around 39,700 smallholder farmers have been reached on some 353,400 hectares under cultivation.

 We are committed to full transparency and traceability of our palm (kernel) oil supply chain and work in collaboration with our suppliers and industry peers toward this aim.
-In addition to the related collaboration efforts and progress to the target detailed above, below we publish our list of mills potentially connected to our top 90 percent volumes of palm-based derivatives supply chain and our list of key palm (kernel) oil suppliers.
+In addition to the related collaboration efforts and progress to the target detailed above, here we publish our list of mills potentially connected to our top 90 percent volumes of palm (kernel) oil-based derivatives supply chain and our list of key palm (kernel) oil suppliers.